-Organizations also face additional challenges inside the network managing employees, contractors, consultants, guests, and other authorized users, all with varying levels of access.
+Organizations face challenges inside the network managing employees, contractors, consultants, guests, and other authorized users, all with varying levels of access.
 Insiders have advanced knowledge of organizational security practices, and know where data is stored.
 AD Vulnerabilities can potentially allow local attackers to escalate permissions and gain access to assets that would otherwise be restricted.

-- Passwords and credentials protection.
+- Passwords and credentials protection

-- Privilege escalation & lateral movement prevention.
+- Privilege escalation & lateral movement prevention